NSW Combined High Schools Sports Association Handbook

 Players who attain the age of 20 years or over during the year of competition are not eligible to compete.

-(i) In order to reduce travel to a reasonable minimum, entries will be drawn within their sporting region, and then proceed into a twenty team final draw.
+(i) In order to reduce travel to a reasonable minimum, entries will be drawn within their association, and then proceed into a twenty team final draw.

-(ii) If entries are too few in any region to constitute a regional draw, entries from that region will be included in the draw of the closest region.
+(ii) If entries are too few in any association to constitute an association draw, entries from that association will be included in the draw of the closest association.

 (iii) The draw

 The entire draw for the state-wide competitions will be made following the closing date for entries.